DT42/BerryNet/README.md

 ## Open Freeboard on another computer

+Assuming that you have two devices:

-Assuming that BerryNet default application runs on device A with IP `192.168.1.42`, and you want to see the detection result on device B with IP `192.168.1.43`:
+* Device A with IP `192.168.1.42`, BerryNet default application runs on it
+* Device B with IP `192.168.1.43`, you want to open Freeboard and see the detection result on it

+Here are the steps:

 * 1: Enter `http://192.168.1.42:8080` in browser's URL bar, and press enter
 * 2: [Download](https://raw.githubusercontent.com/DT42/BerryNet/master/config/dashboard-darknet.json) the Freeboard configuration for default application, `dashboard-darknet.json`